38 Unique Things To Do In Jefferson City, Missouri | Karta.com

 34. Where Pigs Fly Farm & Children's Sanctuary

 Where Pigs Fly Farm is a heartwarming destination just outside Jefferson City that combines animal rescue, education, and family fun.
-This nonprofit sanctuary provides a safe haven for abused, neglected, and abandoned animals—including pigs, goats, horses, chickens, and more—while teaching visitors about kindness, compassion, and responsible animal care.
+This nonprofit sanctuary provides a haven for abused, neglected, and abandoned animals—including pigs, goats, horses, chickens, and more—while teaching visitors about kindness, compassion, and responsible animal care.

 The farm offers guided tours where guests can meet the animals up close, learn their stories, and even participate in feeding and grooming activities.
 It’s a hands-on experience that resonates especially with children, helping them build empathy and curiosity about farm life.
 Seasonal events like storytime, craft days, and animal-themed parties bring the sanctuary to life in joyful and interactive ways.